 Also, even though TV had gotten past the 'separate beds' thing by this time, it was apparently still taboo to show a toilet, as the kids' bathroom obviously lacks one.

-Buffy the Vampire Slayer had Willow snap after Warren killed her girlfriend.
+Willow snaps after Warren kills her girlfriend.
 She reacts by researching dark magic, healing Buffy (who was also shot), taking the bullet that was used and hunting down and torturing Warren, before he was flayed alive.
 The show treats it as Willow falling to evil, but for some viewers it was hard to see what exactly she did that was so wrong.
 The idea that torture is morally acceptable against bad people is definitely a modern issue of values dissonance, as some people think that makes perfect sense but others are absolutely horrified.

 The way the sexual coercion and assault of male characters is treated.
 When Faith switches bodies with Buffy and has sex with Riley, it's Buffy (not Riley) who is supposedly the victim.
-And while it would be really difficult whether or not Spike and Buffy's sexual relationship had been entirely consensual, she does continue "playing with him" after he asks her to stop and another time (when she is invisible) she starts undressing him and forcing him to have sex with her.
-He seems to be happy enough to go along with this all, but it's still pretty creepy.
-And the whole thing seems to be presented as "female empowerment".
+And during Spike and Buffy's sexual relationship, she continues "playing with him" after he asks her to stop and another time (when she is invisible) she starts undressing him and forcing him to have sex with her.
+She is portrayed as troubled but sympathetic, and the scene is played very lightly.
+By contrast, when Spike attempts to force himself on Buffy, the scene is played roughly as seriously as it would be taken in Real Life.

 Carrusel: David gives up his pet turtle so that a turtle soup can be made in order to cure Fermin from his illness.
 Carrusel took place in Mexico in 1989-1990.
 Not only sacrificing a pet turtle would have been unacceptable in the USA back then (and in the present day), but someone suggesting turtle soup as a cure to an illness would have at the very least raised a lot of eyebrows.